Best Family Attractions in Pigeon Forge, TN

 The Comedy Barn

-Side-splitting clean comedy mixed with animal acts, jugglers, clog dancers, and musicians β plus the genuine possibility that you or your child will get called on stage.
-The Comedy Barn delivers side-splitting laughs alongside charming animal acts and traditional clog dancers.
+Side-splitting clean comedy mixed with animal acts, jugglers, clog dancers, and musicians — plus the genuine possibility that someone in your group gets called on stage.
 One of the most reliably fun evenings in Pigeon Forge for mixed-age groups.

 Best for: Ages 5 and up; multi-generational groups

-The Island is a self-contained entertainment village that could fill an entire afternoon on its own.
-The Great Smoky Mountain Wheel β a 200-foot Ferris wheel with climate-controlled gondolas β anchors the complex and provides views across the entire valley.
-Around it: arcade games, a mirror maze, escape rooms, a ropes course, mini golf, virtual reality experiences, boutique shops, and a full lineup of restaurants.
+The Island is a self-contained entertainment village that could fill an entire afternoon.
+The Great Smoky Mountain Wheel — a 200-foot Ferris wheel with climate-controlled gondolas — anchors the complex with views across the entire valley.
+Around it: arcade games, a mirror maze, escape rooms, a ropes course, SkyFly: Soar America (a stunning 4D flying theater), mini golf, virtual reality experiences, boutique shops, and a full lineup of restaurants.

-Arcade City at The Island is a standout β kids quickly find high-payout games and leave with prizes, inflatable items, and loads of candy.
+Arcade City is a standout — kids quickly find high-payout games and leave with prizes and candy.
 Paula Deen's Family Kitchen serves family-style Southern comfort food that's worth the wait.

 Pigeon Forge Snow